dynamsoft-docs/barcode-reader-docs-mobile/programming/objectivec-swift/user-guide/user-guide.md

    >- If the license has expired, you can go to the <a href="https://www.dynamsoft.com/customer/license/trialLicense?product=dbr&utm_source=guide&package=ios" target="_blank">Customer Portal</a> to request for an extension.
    >- If you download the <a href="https://www.dynamsoft.com/barcode-reader/downloads/?product=dbr&utm_source=guide&package=ios" target="_blank">Installation Package</a>, it comes with a 30-day trial license.

-### Configure the Camera to Get Video Streaming
+### Configure the Camera Enhancer

-1. Import the headers in the `ViewController` file.
+1. Import all the headers that you will need in the `ViewController` file.

    <div class="sample-code-prefix"></div>
    >- Objective-C